Ahmed-Almakki/LearniFY/README.md

 Your backend server should now be running on http://localhost:3000

 ## API Documentation
+For detailed API documentation, including request and response examples, view it on Postman: [API Documentation on Postman](https://documenter.getpostman.com/view/your_collection_id)
 The API allows users to interact with the platform.
 Below are some of the key endpoints:

 ## Authentication